 Get SMART: How to Set Realistic Goals

 Have you ever heard of SMART goals?
-Simply put, it’s a goal-setting system that will enable you to be successful.
-By utilizing SMART goals, you can simplify your goals and ensure that each goal you are setting is important to you and that there is value in achieving it.
-SMART is an acronym, and although there are several slight variations, it can be used to provide a comprehensive idea of what an achievable goal should be:
+Simply put, it’s a goal-setting system that will enable you to be successful at achieving your goals.
+By utilizing this system, you can simplify your goals, and ensure that each goal is important and has value to you.

 A specific goal has a much greater chance of being accomplished than a general goal.
 To make sure your goal is specific, ask yourself the five “W” questions: